NDubUSMC004/BST-Algorithm-Practice/README.md

 		- expected output: 6 8 18 19 22 24 25 27 28 32 35

 	- prints the tree in a graphical format.
 Note the tree is printed sideways, with the root on the far left (column 1), its children in column 2, etc.
-		- expected output: The tree should resemble the one given in HW 21, problem 3
+		- expected output: You will have to do the rotation yourself to verify it is correct (or trust me)

 	- Print the smallest and largest nodes in the tree
 		- expected output: smallest = 6, largest = 35